tobsdb/tobsdb/README.md

 ## TODO:

-- Support for Vector types
+- Support for nested Vector types
 - Build client API for sending CRUD requests to a tobsdb server